zhengjunyao-work/arc24/docs/modeling/Iteration_25_decouple_ft_and_ttft.md

 It might be the case that using the same lora rank for both stages is not optimal.
 On the first training we use around 1k tasks and the training is very long.
 On the second step we have just 100 tasks and the training is very short.
 Moreover it seems that fine-tuning the model for each task independently might be the better option.
-It is unlikely that we need the same capacity to learn 1k tasks as to learn 1 task.
+It is unlikely that we need the same capacity to learn 1k tasks (training) as to learn 1 task (test).

 Moreover I might try to do a full fine-tuning of the model, and in that case I would need to do a different test-time fine-tuning.
 That makes worth to investigate the option of decoupling fine-tuning and test-time fine-tuning.